Tag Archives: Rachel Weisz

 In addition to the action and music, my favourite thing about Black Widow is the sisterly dynamic between Pugh and Johansson’s characters.
 So much so that I’m ready for more Johansson/Pugh movies.

-In terms of where Black Widow sits in my list of favourite Marvel movies, the understandably seemingly abrupt ending aside, I can say that I liked this movie more than I do Captain Marvel (2019).
+In terms of where Black Widow sits in my list of favourite Marvel movies, the understandably seemingly abrupt ending aside, I can say that I liked this film more than I did Captain Marvel (2019).
 Which of the two films ranks higher for you?

 Your thoughts are very welcome in the comments below.